bigal-tp/test-api/README.md

 	"rating" : 8
 }

-I did not write put or delete methods because there is not database, and these would require a table of data manipulation.
+I did not write put or delete methods because there is not database, and these would require a table for proper proof of concept.